Alewx123/Forum/README.md

-# Forum
+# Django Forum Application
-### This is a dynamic web application built using Django framework in Python.
+### Welcome to the Django Forum Application!
+This web application is built using Python and the Django framework.
+It serves as a forum where users can engage in discussions, share images, and interact with each other through posts, comments, and likes.

 ## Prerequisites
 Before you begin, ensure you have the following tools installed on your system: